semantic-release/semantic-release/README.md

 ```

 Add a [`repository` field](https://docs.npmjs.com/files/package.json#repository) to the `package.json`.
-You should do this anyway, but – as `semantic-relase` depends on it – now you have to.
+You should do this anyway, but – as `semantic-release` depends on it – now you have to.

 ### CI Server

-The idea is that your CI Server runs `npm run semantic-relase` whenever a test run on your main branch succeeds.
-Per default these conditions are verified assuming a [Travis CI](https://travis-ci.org/) environment.
+The idea is that your CI Server runs `npm run semantic-release` whenever a test run on your main branch succeeds.
+By default these conditions are verified assuming a [Travis CI](https://travis-ci.org/) environment.
 This isn't tied to a specific service though.
 Using the [`verifyConditions` plugin](#verifyconditions) you can easily configure your own CI Server.

 The CI environment has to export `CI=true` in order for `semantic-release` to not automatically perform a dry run.
 Most CI services do this by default.

-You need to export access-tokens to the environment, so `semantic-relase` can authenticate itself with GitHub and npm.
+You need to export access tokens to the environment, so `semantic-release` can authenticate itself with GitHub and npm.
 [Get a token for GitHub on their website](https://github.com/settings/tokens/new), grant it the repo/public_repo scope, and export it as `GH_TOKEN`.
 The smoothest and securest way to do this on Travis CI is to use [their web interface](http://docs.travis-ci.com/user/environment-variables/#Defining-Variables-in-Repository-Settings).

 Unfortunately there is no web interface for obtaining npm tokens yet, so you have to run `npm adduser` locally.
 Copy the token from your `~/.npmrc` file afterwards.
 Export it as `NPM_TOKEN`.